Jamaica Country Commercial Guide

 Standards Organizations

 The BSJ is the main standards development organization in Jamaica.
-At the BSJ, the preparation of standards is authorized by the Standards Council following representations from national organizations or from committees and staff of the BSJ.
-When the final draft of the standard is ready, it is sent to the responsible Ministry for approval after which it is made available to the public for comment.
-After consideration of the comments, a final document is prepared, and the Standards Council recommends the document to the Minister for approval.
-The declaration of the standard is published, and copies are made available for sale.
-Standards are revised every five years, while the Catalogue of Jamaican Standards is updated every six months.
-It includes a listing of all standards published to date as well as those approved by the Minister awaiting publication.
+Standards are authorized by the Standards Council following representations from national organizations or from committees and staff of the BSJ.
+Final draft standards are sent to the responsible Ministry for approval, before being made available for public comment.
+A final document is then prepared, and the Standards Council sends the document to the Minister for approval.
+The declaration of standard is published and made available for sale.
+Standards are revised every five years, while the Catalogue of Jamaican Standards is updated bi-annually.
+It includes a listing of all standards as well as those and awaiting publication.
 The National Environment and Planning Agency (NEPA), the National Council on Technical and Vocational Education and Training (NCTVET), private companies, and government agencies and ministries also have a limited role in standards development.
-The BSJ restructured its operations in 2018 to maintain standards setting, but created a separate enforcement entity, the National Compliance and Regulatory Agency (NCRA) to enforce the standards.
+A separate entity, the National Compliance and Regulatory Agency (NCRA), was created in 2018 to enforce standards.

 Conformity Assessment

 The BSJ is responsible for issuing licenses to use the Bureau’s Certification Mark (Mark of Conformity).
-A few laboratories carry out tests in such areas as food analysis, chemistry, metallurgy, microbiology, building materials, furniture, packaging, electrical engineering, mechanical engineering and weights and measures.
-Private companies involved in conformity assessment are Technological Solutions Limited and SGS Limited.
+A few laboratories carry out tests in areas like food analysis, chemistry, metallurgy, microbiology, building materials, furniture, packaging, electrical engineering, mechanical engineering and weights and measures.

 The National Certification Mark issued by the BSJ is a mark of quality awarded to products, processes, and practices, which conform to relevant standards.
-The BSJ encourages consumers to purchase products which bear this mark, as it guarantees consistent product quality.
-All manufacturers have the right to apply for the mark.
-The BSJ’s team of analysts and specialists examines the manufacturers’ processes, equipment, records, raw material, quality control systems, and the finished product to ensure good quality.
+The BSJ encourages consumers to purchase products bearing this mark, as it guarantees consistent product quality.
+Manufacturers applying for the BSJ’s mark must have their processes, equipment, records, raw material, quality control systems, and finished products audited.

-The Product Certification offered by the BSJ is voluntary (and at a cost to the applicant).
-Plans are being developed for the establishment of a National Certification body.
-Also being planned is a Compliance Sticker Program, which will allow local products of a suitable standard to bear a Compliance Sticker.
-The program will also extend to compliant imported products.
-There is a mutual recognition agreement between the BSJ and the American Society for Testing and Materials (ASTM), and Jamaica has adopted more of ASTM’s standards than any country in the Caribbean.
+The Product Certification offered by the BSJ is voluntary (and at a cost for the applicant).
+Plans are being developed for the establishment of a National Certification and a Compliance Sticker Program, which will allow local products of a suitable standard to bear a Compliance Sticker.
+The program also extends to compliant imported products.
+There is a mutual recognition agreement between the BSJ and the American Society for Testing and Materials (ASTM), and Jamaica has adopted more ASTM standards than any country in the Caribbean.

 Accreditation

-The BSJ offers laboratory accreditation to Chemical and Microbiological Laboratories, which apply for this recognition.
+The BSJ offers laboratory accreditation to Chemical and Microbiological Laboratories.
 Accreditation services may also be obtained from international agencies.
-Plans are in place for the development of a National Accreditation Body (separate from the BSJ), which will take over this function.
+Plans are in place for the development of a National Accreditation Body (separate from the BSJ) to take over this function.

 The BSJ’s Technical Information Center is the only national standards library in Jamaica.
 It is the center of the international standards information network and serves as: